Don Plett

-Donald Neil Plett (born May 14, 1950) is a former Canadian senator who was leader of the Opposition in the Canadian Senate from 2019 until 2025.
+Donald Neil Plett (born May 14, 1950) is a former Canadian politician.
+He was appointed to the Senate of Canada to represent Manitoba on August 27, 2009.
+He served as leader of the Opposition in the Canadian Senate from 2019 until 2025.
 He is the founding president of the Conservative Party of Canada.

 Early life

 From 1987 to 2007 Plett, was owner and manager of Landmark Mechanical, a heating and ventilation company in Landmark, Manitoba, that was started by his father Archie Plett in 1957.
 He stepped down as manager in 2007, and his sons continue in the family business.